-How many of you recognized times when you had been a bully, or were unkind to someone or made someone else feel bad?
+How many of you recognized, since the last time, that you were being a bully, or being unkind to someone or making someone else feel bad?

-Did you apologize or do anything to make up for your behavior?
+Did you go back and apologize or do anything to make up for your behavior?